PDF Metadata: What You Need to Know

 • Creation Date: Specifies the date and time when the document was created.

-• Creator: Identifies the originating application or library used to create the document.
+• Creator: Identifies the application or library used to create the document.

-• Producer: Denotes the product that created the PDF.
-In earlier versions, this might have been an application like Microsoft Word for creating the document and Acrobat Distiller for converting it to PDF.
+• Producer: Shows the product that created the PDF.
+In earlier workflows, this might have been an application like Microsoft Word for creating the document and Acrobat Distiller for converting it to PDF.

 • Subject: Describes what the document is about.

-• Title: Represents the title of the document.
+• Title: Shows the title of the document.

 • Keywords: Contains keywords that describe the content of the document, separated by commas.